-Almost everyone develops acne during their teenage years, and some people continue to suffer from it through early adulthood.
+Almost everyone develops acne during their teenage years, and some people continue to suffer from it through adulthood.
 For some, it is a debilitating condition, leading to lowered self-esteem and sometimes depression.
 It is characterised by the presence of blackheads and whiteheads, also known as comedones, increased production of sebum, and is sometimes accompanied by inflammation, redness, nodules and cysts.

 What is happening in the skin